-Benefits = the motivation behind a goal; including expected benefits in a goal statement helps to sustain associated behavior and harnesses your ability to monitor and accomplish the goal
+Benefits = the motivation behind the goal; including expected benefits in a goal statement helps to sustain associated behavior and harnesses your ability to accomplish the goal

-F. Many people find the four-step process of creating a weekly resiliency/recovery capital action plan helpful for reaching personal goals.
-Associated health-promoting tasks, activities or actions in the plan must occur multiple times each week yet may vary from week to week.
-Below is a example of goals/tasks.
-The WHAM Role Play may be used to model how an interaction focusing on Step 3 may proceed using the PINK OARSI.
+F. Many people find the below four step process of creating a weekly resiliency/recovery capital action plan is vital to reaching personal goals.
+Associated health promoting tasks, activities or actions in the plan must occur multiple times each week and may vary from week to week.